Healing and Killing, Harming and Not Harming: Physician Participation in Euthanasia and Capital Punishment

 Showing items related by title, author, creator and subject.

 Physician Participation in Capital Punishment.
-Resolution 10: Medical Profession Opposition to Physician Participation in Execution; Opinion 2.06: Physician Participation in Capital Punishment Unknown author (American Medical Association, 2002-05-14)
+Resolution 10: Medical Profession Opposition to Physician Participation in Execution; Opinion 2.06: Physician Participation in Capital Punishment Unknown creator (American Medical Association, 2002-05-14)

 Loewy, Erich H. (2004-09)This paper introduces a series of papers dealing with the topic of euthanasia as an introduction to a variety of attitudes by health-care professionals and philosophers interested in this issue.
 The lead in paper--and ...